 - Teaching colleagues are recognized as “other”, not as professional references; principals and district administrators are considered to be professional referees.

-- Applications must be submitted by the advertised deadlines (September 15 and February 1); late applications will be considered after the next admissions deadline.
+- Complete Applications must be submitted by the advertised deadlines (September 15 and February 1); late applications will be considered after the next admissions deadline.

 On-Campus, Web-based, and Cohort Program Delivery